chloehassall27/Laundr_Game/README.md

 To play the game on mobile, tap the space above the road to jump, and tap the space below the road to duck.
 Press and hold to simulate holding down a key.

 ## Credits
 This game was inspired by the [Google Chrome dino game](https://chromedino.com/).
+References used while building this project include [kittykatattack's Learning Pixi](https://github.com/kittykatattack/learningPixi) tutorial, as well as [Dower Chin's Pixi.js Video Series](https://www.youtube.com/user/dowerchin).

 The people who worked on this project include: